-The key policy implication of our analysis is the need to rethink the desirability of regulatory intervention in board expertise.202 We do not question the need for intervention for issues such as environmental degradation, diversity and inclusion, and
+The key policy implication of our analysis is the need to rethink the desirability of regulatory intervention in narrow types of board expertise.
+206 We do not question the need for intervention for issues such as environmental degradation, diversity and inclusion, and data privacy.
+207 But we do question the desirability of addressing such problems by focusing on a specific observable director trait.
+208